Raulchis772/TW_Unity/README.md

 # TW_Unity
 TW_Unity it is a library for Unity that simplifies integration with twitch.
 This library provides a collection of functions and events to connect with the Twitch API and EventsSub more easily.
 This is a first version, so feel free to add or modify whatever you want.
 ## Getting started

+*Requires Unity 2022.3+*

 first, you'll need to have **[NativeWebSocket](https://github.com/endel/NativeWebSocket)**  and **[UniTask](https://github.com/Cysharp/UniTask)** on your unity project

 next, open the unity package manager (UPM) and select install package from git URL... and enter the URL: ````https://github.com/Raulchis772/TW_Unity.git?path=TW_Unity````

 ### example of use
+First, you need in the scene a gameobject in the scene with a TW_AuthDataHandler component.
+You can quickly create this component from the menu bar:

+ *TWUnity  => CreateAuthDataObject*

+Then, you can use the library like this:
 ```csharp
 using TW_API;
 using TW_EventSub;